parsa-mostafaie/learnflow-filament/README.md

 -   Composer
 -   Node.js and NPM
 -   Git
--   PHP ext-zip in php.ini
+-   PHP ext-zip and ext-intl in php.ini

 ### Steps to Install

 1. Clone the project repository:

     If you have Cloned The repository previously, you can skip this step. but run commands below in the directory that conatins composer.json and README.md

     ```bash
     git clone https://github.com/parsa-mostafaie/learnflow.git
     cd learnflow